 When: During training, on most days in morning or evening, with food or during run

-Dose: 1 cap if not running, 2-3 caps on key runs (full do
+Dose: 1 cap if not running, 2-3 caps on key runs (full dose 3 caps).

-Obviously, if I’m not seriously, taking this is not as important.
-So I mainly take it when training seriously.
+Obviously, if I’m not seriously training, taking this is not as important.
+So I mainly take it when training seriously (such as for a goal race).
 Again, I only take one cap instead of the full dose, supporting my recovery rather than relying on it.

 It’s a bit cumbersome because not only must it be taken with food, but you also have to keep it refrigerated or it’ll degrade quickly.
 I have to keep it at home, and can only take it at home with meals, so usually I take it at night after dinner.
 On weekends I’ll have it with lunch after a workout, if I remember.